vedantwpatil/Evolution-Neural-Networks/README.md

 **Testing**
 Regularly it would be difficult to test non deterministic data so we ensure that we are using a random seed to ensure that we create the same values and able to ensure effectiveness

+**Genetic Algorithm**
+We can make optimizations towards our genetic algorithm to bias the best available genetic specimens however doing this process in the earlier phases makes it harder to find a more global optimal and we could find ourselves in more local optimal

 ## Learning Rust

 Rust calculations are more efficient when using functional programming and iterators, this is something to get more used to.